Loft conversions are a great way to add value and space to your home, but they can be expensive.

 It is possible to extend from the existing staircase into the new room, creating a more seamless design.
 However, if it isn’t possible to extend from the existing staircase, then the only other option is to install a new staircase in a room with more space.

 Another option would be to have a space-saving staircase installed, but these types of staircases are usually the last resort.
 You would be surprised at how many people forget to include stairs when calculating a loft conversion cost.

 What are the Benefits of a Loft Conversion?

-There are many unforeseen benefits of having a loft conversion.
+There are many unforeseen benefits of having an attic conversion.
 You may have already thought about some of the obvious benefits, but take a look at some of the less obvious ones below.

 Increases the Value of Your Home

 Although converting your attic into another room can be quite expensive, it is not dead money.
 Consider it an investment.
 When the time comes to sell your home, the resale value will be much higher.
 One of the easy ways to increase the value of your home is to add a loft extension.

 Avoid the Cost of Moving

 If your family has outgrown your home, you only have two options.
 Move up or move out.
 Converting a loft into another room will save you the hassle and expense of moving into another home.